Registrar Accreditation: Financial Considerations

 - other factors in furtherance of ICANN's underserved regions initiative, such as targeting domain name registration services to an underserved market region where costs might be lower.

-Applicants with existing registrar businesses, or proposing to convert their existing domain-name reseller businesses to registrar businesses, must provide with the application an independently verified financial statement (such as by an accountant's audit) demonstrating the amount of working capital available for the registrar business.
+If the applicant already owns a business established for at least 24 months, a registrar business, or proposing to convert their existing domain-name reseller business into a registrar business, must provide with the application an independently verified financial statement (such as an external accountant's audit report, verified bank transaction records, or a notarized annual financial report) demonstrating the amount of working capital available for the registrar business.

 What you will pay to Registry Operators:

 There are additional financial considerations for registrars to do business with gTLD registries.
 Please refer to each registry operator's website or contact the registry operator directly for details.
 A complete listing can be found at http://www.icann.org/registries/listing.html.